Education Resources Recommended by Diego Mendez-Carbajo

 Diego Mendez-Carbajo is a senior economic education specialist at the St. Louis Fed.
 Diego's favorite resources are listed below.

-FRED and Data Literacy
+FRED® and Data Literacy

-FRED Interactive: 7 Activities in 7 Minutes
+10 FRED Activities in 10 Minutes

 Keeping It Real: Teach ACRL Information Literacy Frames with FRED Data

-Data Literacy: The Composition Effect
+The Composition Effect

 This lesson is part of the Data Literacy series, which was created to help university and secondary school librarians and other faculty members teach students how to reliably identify, interpret, and communicate data.